nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. the user requests to <u> list meetings </u>.
+1. The user requests to <u> list meetings </u>.
-2. the user requests to delete a specific meeting from the meetings list using the index.
+2. The user requests to delete a specific meeting from the meetings list using the index.
 3. FindingbrUdders deletes the meeting.

    Use case ends.